Hawaii By Land and Sea - Oahu

 Hawaii by Land and Sea with Tours of Distinction - Oahu

-Tours of Distinction is offering a fabulous cruise excursion to these fabled South Pacific Islands, January 17 -27, 2019 that includes eleven days, twenty-seven meals and the islands of Oahu, Maui, the Big Island and Kaui.
+Tours of Distinction is offering a fabulous cruise excursion to these fabled South Pacific Islands.
 This tour includes two nights at the Hilton Waikiki Hotel (two breakfasts and an award-winning Luau Dinner), and seven nights on NCL’s Pride of America with all meals.
 This has been voted as the #1 Hawaiian cruise for 12 years in a row.

-Roundtrip air, the cruise, and motorcoach transportation for exclusive excursions curated for the clients of Tours of Distinction are also part of the package.
-A tour manager from Tours of Distinction always accompanies clients to make sure their travel adventure is fun, fulfilling and memorable.
+Roundtrip air, the cruise, and motor-coach transportation for exclusive excursions curated for the clients of Tours of Distinction are also part of the package.
+A Tour Director from Tours of Distinction always accompanies clients to make sure their travel adventure is fun, fulfilling and memorable.

 This is one of the world’s most popular holiday playgrounds known for its perfect beaches, the most famous being Waikiki, soft sea breezes, brightly colored flower shirts, umbrella drinks, historic landmarks, world-class shopping and dining, and the romance of Polynesian culture.
 It is no surprise that Hawaiian Royalty made their capital Honolulu.
 Trade ships and legends of the islands natural beauty has made this city and these islands the vibrant gathering place for visitors from across the globe for centuries.